+Name of Introducer:

+Account name (in full):

+Details of all principal(s) (see FIC5 for d of the Introducer (Please complete the section

+1 2

+Full Name

-1 2 Full Name Nationality, date and place of birth Current residential address (please include postcode).
-Note: A PO Box only address is insufficient Role of principal and date relationship commenced Does the Introducer consider the related party to be, or to be associated with a PEP?
-Yes D No D Yes D No D
+Nationality, date and place of birth

+Current residential address (please include postcode).
+Note: A PO Box only address is insufficient

+Role of principal and date relationship commenced

+Does the Introducer consider the related party to be, or to be associated with a PEP?
+Yes 🗌 No 🗌 Yes 🗌 No 🗌

+3 4

+Full Name

-3 4 Full Name Nationality, date and place of birth Current residential address (please include postcode).
-Note: A PO Box only address is insufficient.
-Role of principal and date relationship commenced Does the Introducer consider the related party to be, or to be associated with a PEP?
-Yes No D Yes No D
+Nationality, date and place of birth

+Current residential address (please include postcode).
+Note: A PO Box only address is insufficient

+Role of principal and date relationship commenced

+Does the Introducer consider the related party to be, or to be associated with a PEP?
+Yes No 🗌 Yes No 🗌

+,

-Initial of signatory/ies completing FIC1
+Initial of signato ory /ies completi ng FIC1

-GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE ADDITIONAL INFORMATION
+GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE FIC4 ADDITIONAL INFORMATION

+Name of Introducer:

+Account name (in full):

-This section is to be used by the bank/deposit taker to identify any additional information or documentation that they require over and above the stated minimum and/or for the Introducer to provide additional information to supplement the details contained in FIC1, FIC2 and/or FIC3.
+This section is to be used by the bank/on the they require over and above the information to supplement the details contains deposit taker to identify any additional information or documentation stated minimum and/or for the Introducer to provide additional ined in FIC1, FIC2 and/or FIC3.

+Initial of signatory /ies completing FIC1